Son of God (film): Plot

 The night before Passover, Jesus tells the disciples this will be their Last Supper together and says that one of them will betray him.
 Later, in the Garden of Gethsemane, Judas kisses Jesus' cheek, thereby identifying Jesus to the Pharisees and revealing Judas' betrayal.
 Jesus is arrested while the disciples flee the garden to save themselves.

 Out of fear of the temple's closure due to an open trial during Passover, Caiaphas orders an immediate trial during the late hours of night in privacy, which are violations of Jewish law, against the order of other priests.
 Caiaphas asks Jesus if he is the son of God, and he answers "I am".
 This is all the Pharisees need to hear, and they immediately find Jesus guilty of blasphemy.

 That morning, to a growing crowd, Caiaphas announces Jesus' guilt and reveals the penalty for blasphemy is death.
 Judas, horrified by what he has done, throws the silver at the Pharisees and runs off; he later hangs himself.
+Peter thrice denies knowing Jesus.
 Caiaphas believes if the Pharisees killed Jesus on Passover, it would start a riot, so he turns him over to the Romans for the punishment.

-Pilate tells Caiaphas that Jesus didn't break any Roman laws, but orders him to be lashed 40 times.
+Jesus is brought to trial before Pilate, who tells Caiaphas that Jesus didn't break any Roman laws, but orders him to be lashed 40 times.
 Since it's Passover, Pilate says he will follow tradition and free a prisoner of the people's choosing, and if they choose Jesus, he will be set free.
-By this time, Mary (Roma Downey) has arrived in Jerusalem to see what is happening to her son.
+By this time, Mary has arrived in Jerusalem to see what is happening to her son.

 Pilate orders the crowd to enter his courtyard to choose whether to release Jesus or Barabbas, a convicted murderer.
 Since none of Jesus' followers are allowed into the courtyard, Caiaphas easily sways the vote so that Barabbas is set free.
 Pilate then asks what he should do with Jesus, and again Caiaphas sways the crowd to have him executed by way of crucifixion.